ebinvarghese020/password_generator/README.md

 ## Features

 - Generate strong and secure passwords based on standard requirements.
+- Search for already saved passwords to wesites.
 - Store passwords securely using file handling.

 ## Installation